MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Fixes:**

 - You can successfully make changes to a protected file using File Explorer and right-click after a password for the file has been removed.

-- When the scanner reapplies a label with protection on an already protected document, the protection is reapplied according to the new label.

 ## Version 2.2.19.0